seriaati/lumina/README.md

 - `/todo remove`
 - `/todo done`

-### Notes

-Write down your thoughts, ideas, and anything you want to remember.
-Right click on any Discord message to add it to your notes.

-- `/notes write`
-- `/notes list`
-- `/notes remove`
-- `/notes read`

 ## Questions, Issues, Feedback, Contributions

 Whether you want to make any bug reports, feature requests, or contribute to translations, simply open an issue or pull request in this repository.